lcsnigeria/lcs_calendar/README.md

 </script>
 ```

-Now, when a user clicks a year, month, or date in the calendar, the selected value will automatically populate the corresponding input field.
-This makes it easy to integrate `lcsCalendar` into forms or scheduling features where user input is required.
+When users select a date, the values populate the respective fields automatically, enabling seamless form integration.

 ### Customization
-1. **CSS Styles**: Customize calendar styles using CSS.
-Target elements with classes like `.calendarHeader`, `.calendarMonth`, and `.calendarDate`.
+1. **CSS Styling**: Customize appearance using classes such as `.calendarHeader`, `.calendarMonth`, and `.calendarDate`.
-2. **Icons**: By default, the library includes SVG icons for expand and shrink.
-Modify the SVGs if custom icons are needed.
+2. **SVG Icons**: Modify default SVG icons for expand, shrink, and navigation as needed.

 ### Contributing
 To contribute:
 - Fork the repository on GitHub.
-- Make changes to the codebase.
+- Make and test your changes.
-- Submit a pull request with a description of your changes.
+- Submit a pull request with a clear description of your improvements or fixes.

 #### Issues
-Report any bugs or feature requests in the GitHub repository’s issues section.
+Report any bugs or feature requests in the GitHub repository’s Issues section.